Keep updated with phanganist.com by following our Facebook page.

 Other options include putting up a "Staff Wanted" sign, posting the work in a local Facebook community, or asking for referrals from locals.

-You should provide the employees with free food, beverages, and snacks in addition to a paycheck.
+You should provide the employees with free food, beverages, snacks, and a paycheck.
 You will allow workers to drink with customers for free, within reason.

 Each Songkran, or Thai New Year, you can offer a 2,000 baht bonus to all of your employees.

-However, these extras are at the discretion of the employer and are not required by Thai law.
+However, these extras are at the employer's discretion and are not required by Thai law.
 Some employers provide sleeping quarters and assistance with travel.

 Your employees will recommend your company to other potential employees if you pay a fair wage.

-So, instead of doing all the boring back-end work, you can focus on what you do best: serving your clients.
+So, instead of doing all the tedious back-end work, you can focus on what you do best: serving your clients.

-If you need assistance in establishing your company, please contact us and we will put you in touch with someone who can assist you.
+If you need assistance in establishing your company, please get in touch with us, and we will put you in touch with someone who can assist you.